New Patients 610.904.9274

 What Is Dry Socket?

-A dry socket is a condition that sometimes develops after a dentists removes a tooth.
+A dry socket is a condition that sometimes develops after a dentist removes a tooth.
 It happens when your blood clot dislodges before the socket can fully heal.
-To avoid dry socket, you should refrain from smoking, drinking through a straw, or vigorous rinsing for at least 24 hours.
+To avoid dry socket, refrain from smoking, drinking through a straw, or vigorously rinsing for at least 24 hours.

 Dry socket can be painful and delay healing times.
-If you are experiencing dry socket or pain at the extraction site, contact our office as soon as possible for accurate advice.
+If you are experiencing dry socket or pain at the extraction site, contact our office immediately for accurate advice.

 Tooth Extractions FAQs